Uniform Sampling through the Lov\'asz Local Lemma: Expected running time of Algorithm

 We first give a combinatorial explanation of $q_I$ for any independent set $I$ of the dependency graph $G$.
 To simplify the notation, we denote the event $\bigwedge_{i\in S}A_i$, i.e., the conjunction of all events in~$S$, by $A(S)$.

-For any independent set~$I$ in the dependency graph, we denote by $p_I$ the probability $\Pr(A(I))$ that all events in~$I$ happen (and possibly some other events too).
-Since $I$ is an independent set, any two events in $I$ are independent.
-Hence,
+For any set~$I$ in the dependency graph, we denote by $p_I$ the probability $\Pr_\mu(A(I))$ that all events in~$I$ happen (and possibly some other events too).
+If $I$ is an independent set in the dependency graph, any two events in $I$ are independent and

 Moreover, for any set $J$ of events that is not an independent set, we have $p_J=0$ due to~\Cref{cond:diamond}.

 On the other hand, the quantity $q_I$ is in fact the probability that exactly the events in $I$ happen and no others do.
 This can be verified using inclusion-exclusion, together with Condition \ref{cond:diamond}: